jkvim/react-infinite-slide/README.md

 # React infinite slide
-> you can play your slides as a infinite loop
+> if you just want infinite slider, this is for you

+# Feature
+- swipe support
+- autopaly
+- alow custom arrow and dots

 ## Install
     npm install react-infinite-slide